jaredmt/Hangman/README.md

 This game runs on pure HTML/CSS/Javascript.
 It is just a fun and simple game of hangman with different categories to choose from and thousands of possible names/sentences/phrases.

 ## Data Sets
-The data used in this game was extracted using puppeteer via nodeJS.
+The data used in this game was extracted from various websites using puppeteer via nodeJS.